PramodKumarYadav/WebdriverCI/readme.md

     - `docker stack ls`
 - To list running services with:
     - `docker service ls`
+- Get the test container id (from name of container)
+    - For ex: name can be:  grid_test.1.s94xza3oisshvs01s4d614unp.
+But for filtering; first few letters (i.e. name of service are enough)
+    - `$testContainerId=docker container ls -f name=grid_test -q`
 - Enter into the test container and execute using:
-    - `docker container exec -it 'container-name-here' mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`
+    - `docker container exec -it $testContainerId mvn clean test -Dhost=grid -DaccessGridFrom=container -Dbrowser=chrome`
 - To check the logs of test container
     - `docker service logs --follow grid_test`
     - You can now see the results of test and that the container is still alive.